TachiWeb/TachiWeb-Server/INSTALL.md

 ```
 scripts/build.sh
 ```
+**NOTE:** You may encounter many "zip errors" when building.
+These errors can be safely ignored.

 Once the build completes, the binary can be found at: `TachiServer/build/libs/TachiServer-all-$VERSION.jar`

 3. You can now try running the program: